 - Dual-energy bone scan (DXA scan)

-Once the evaluation process is complete, you will have a family conference with members of the bone health team (physician or advanced practice provider).
-They will discuss the results of the bone evaluation with you and present an individualized plan for your child’s treatment.
+You should expect to meet with at least one member of the bone health team (physician or advanced practice provider).
+They will discuss the needed testing and results of the bone evaluation with you and present an individualized plan for your child’s treatment.
 Other team members that you may meet might include nurses, social workers or dieticians.

 Visit the NIH Osteoporosis and Related Bone Diseases National Resource Center to learn more about bone health.